mindswim/uni-info-sys/docs/03_Backend_Excellence_Plan.md

 This phase focuses on hardening the API, improving developer experience, and optimizing performance.

-### ➡️ Task 20: Implement API Authentication with Laravel Sanctum
+### ✅ Task 20: Implement API Authentication with Laravel Sanctum - COMPLETED ✅

 **Goal:** Secure all `v1` API endpoints, ensuring that only authenticated clients can access them.